 DIVERSITY, EQUITY AND INCLUSION

+PRINCIPLE

 Over the past few years, diversity, equity and inclusion (DEI) has risen in priority to become a business imperative.
-Consumers are taking their business to companies with a proven commitment to DEI, including race, ethnicity, sexual orientation, gender identity, language or country of origin, among other defining identities and characteristics.
-A growing number of laws and requirements are being enacted to support greater diversity in the workplace, on company boards and in government entities.
-Organizations need to progress or risk a limited candidate pool, reduced market share and, ultimately, lost profitability.
+Consumers are taking their business to companies with a proven commitment to DEI.
+Across the country, a growing number of laws and requirements are being enacted to support greater diversity in the workplace, on company boards and in government entities.
+Organizations need to progress or risk a limited candidate pool, reduced market share and ultimately, lost profitability.
 Employees are looking to leadership to make an intentional DEI approach that makes a lasting difference.
 Advancing workplace diversity is more important today than before.
-The impact of COVID-19 has been disproportionately felt by underrepresented identities, including women and BIPOC (Black, Indigenous and People of Color).
-A rise in hate crimes and social injustice protests has amplified the lack of equitable employment opportunities, as well as lack of access to basic core services (e.g., health care, broadband, education, affordable housing, livable wages) essential to the pursuit of a better life and economic mobility.
+Supporting this continued progress is essential to Arizona's continued economic success.
+New statutes and regulations should not penalize companies for embracing DEI initiatives or otherwise impair their access to free speech.
+Ensuring equitable employment opportunities and access to basic core services (e.g., healthcare, broadband, education, affordable housing, living wages) is essential to the pursuit of a better life and economic mobility for all Arizonans.